A fast and effective kernel two-sample test for large-scale data: Experiments

 \section{Experiments}

 In this section, we examine the performance of the new test under diverse settings through simulations.
-We first focus on the existing fast kernel two-sample tests and compare them for Gaussian data under $\texttt{Python}$ (Section \ref{subsec:simul1}).
+We first focus on the existing fast kernel two-sample tests and compare them for Gaussian data using $\texttt{Python}$ (Section \ref{subsec:simul1}).
 In Section \ref{subsec:simul2}, we compare the new test with other state-of-the-art nonparametric two-sample tests for non-Gaussian data under $\texttt{R}$.
-We also briefly check the performance of the new test on different choices of the bandwidth in Section \ref{subsec:simul3}.
+We also briefly evaluate the performance of the new test with different choices of bandwidth in Section \ref{subsec:simul3}.